marketcalls/openalgo/README.md

     auth VARCHAR(1000)
 );</code>

+8.Now you are ready to connect with your favorite trading platform for end to end Algotrading platform for fully automated trading.

 ## Features

 - **Comprehensive Integration**: Effortlessly connect with Amibroker, Tradingview, Excel, and Google Spreadsheets for a smooth data and strategy transition.